yapopoola/PythonWeek1/README.md

 ## Purpose

-To get familiar with basic Python scripting and Git version control during the first week of learning...
+To get familiar with basic Python scripting and Git version control during the first week of learning.